sevenseacat/resdayn/notes/features/002-race-resource.md

 - Added `on_delete: :delete` behavior to foreign key constraints

 ✅ **Issue Resolution**
-- Fixed import constraint violations using `manage_relationship` with `type: :direct_control`
+- Fixed import constraint violations by simplifying spell bonuses to embedded resources
+- Reverted to manual skill bonus management using after_action for reliability
-- Added proper `on_delete` behavior to all foreign key relationships
+- Added proper `on_delete` behavior to skill bonus foreign key relationships
 - Implemented `default_accept` for clean action definitions in join table resources
 - Resolved primary action requirements for all supporting resources
+- Eliminated complex relationship management by using embedded approach for spells

 ✅ **Testing & Verification**
 - All code compiles without errors or warnings